SirOatLand/HeartwoodOnline-Bot/README.md

 ## Basic Configurations

-#### Unfortunately this project does not include UI for the bot's behavior configuration nor am I planning to, so the editing the code directly is the only way.
+#### Unfortunately this project does not include UI for the bot's behavior configuration nor am I planning to include one, so the editing the code directly is the only way.

 ### These are the changes you can make inside main.py